Who are all the new national champions of 2018? - Cycling Weekly

 New Zealand: Jason Christie / Georgia Williams (Mitchelton-Scott)

-Russia:
+Russia: Ivan Rovny (Gazprom-Rusvelo)

 Singapore: